malramsay64/phd-thesis/03_Dynamics/introduction.md

       spinning and tumbling motions
       $$ G_\omega^x(t) = \frac{\langle \omega^x_i(t) \cdot \omega^x_i(o) \rangle}
       {\langle \omega^x_i(0) \cdot \omega^x_i(0) \rangle} $$
+    - The anisotropy of rotational motion is clearly visible in Fig. 7.
+Rotational freedom of the spinning motion in the bulk liquid decreases with diminishing temperature and the density jump at the transition point induces additional restrictions to this motion in the plastic phase.
 In this paper Brodka has uses the 2nd Legendre polynomial for the rotational relaxation.
 It is also interesting to note that they acknowledge that